-- 31. A seminar on the updated IEC Procedures will be given by the IEC Secretariat to IARC Staff on 9 January 2017. - 32.
-A joint WHO-IARC workshop on the updated International Ethical Guidelines for Health-related Research involving Humans developed by the Council for International Organizations of Medical Sciences (CIOMS 2016), will be organized in collaboration with WHO ERC. - 33.
-An ethics training course for IEC members on Good Clinical Practice will be selected in consultation with WHO ERC.
+30. A seminar on the updated IEC Procedures was given by the IEC Secretariat to IARC Staff on January 17, 2017.

+31. A joint WHO-IARC workshop on the updated International Ethical Guidelines for Health-related Research involving Humans developed by the Council for International Organizations of Medical Sciences (CIOMS 2016), will be organized in collaboration with WHO ERC.

+32. An ethics training course for IEC members on Good Clinical Practice will be selected in consultation with WHO ERC.